 The versatility in technical textiles comes from the fact that you can alter their properties according to the requirements of your application.
 Characteristics like seam strength, tear strength, chemical resistance, temperature resistance, and much more determine the viability of any specific textile solution for your application.
 When developing a technical textile solution for your specific application, we reccomend to work closely with your supplier to review the required performance factors and correctly determine their priority in the R&D phase.
 The 7 most critical performance factors:

 Most technical fabrics end products experience a fair amount of exposure to the elements, even if not for their entire lifespan.
-Therefore resistance to weather and environment conditions is crucial, including sunlight and UV radiation, extremely high or low environmental temperatures, and seawater salinity.
+Therefore, resistance to weather and environmental conditions is crucial, including sunlight and UV radiation, extremely high or low environmental temperatures, and seawater salinity.
 Color stability also falls under this category.
 Uses involving harsh weather conditions include architectural, marine, and environmental control applications.